ODU-GabrielVegaOsborne/ODU-GabrielVegaOsborne/README.md

 ## Hello there, I hope you are having a good evening!
+My name is Gabriel Vega Osborne.
+I am a computer science student at ODU.
+I have had the opportuity to write projects in C++, Python, and JavaScript.
+I hope to learn a lot this semester, and even more in the semesters to come!

 <!--
 **ODU-GabrielVegaOsborne/ODU-GabrielVegaOsborne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.